Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 The most important thing that you can do to keep a tortoise healthy is to ensure that you are providing a proper environment and diet.
 By keeping the temperature, humidity, and overall enclosure at the basic requirements, you can easily keep a healthy, happy tortoise.

-What you want to do is properly research how to provide care for a Russian tortoise.
+Make sure you start by properly researching how to provide care for a Russian tortoise.
 If you aren't able to support one, you may want to consider a different type of pet.
-Otherwise, if you have the time and space for a pet Russian tortoise, you'll want to make sure that you are knowledgeable about the care and illnesses of the pet.
+Otherwise, if you have the time and space, you'll want to make sure that you are knowledgeable about the care and illnesses of the pet.

-- Male tortoises are prone to penal prolapse, which you may able to treat at home, if the prolapse is minor, but severe prolapses will need veterinary help.
+Male tortoises are prone to penile prolapse, which you may able to treat at home if the prolapse is minor.
+However, severe prolapses will need veterinary help.
 For minor treatment at home, you'll need to soak the tortoise in a saline solution or lukewarm sugar water.
-Do not push the tissues back in place, but if they don't shrink, you'll need to make an appointment as soon as possible.
+Do not push the tissues back in place, but if they don't shrink, you'll need to make a vet appointment as soon as possible.

-External Parasites—External parasites include ticks, mites, and flies.
-If you notice any of these, you'll need to treat immediately as they can cause disease.
+External parasites include ticks, mites, and flies.
+If you notice any of these, you'll need to treat immediately, as they can cause disease.

 - Ticks are generally more of a problem with wild-caught or imported tortoises.
 They will typically burrow into the upper legs, neck, and tail.

 - Mites are rare but can be picked up from other reptiles.
 Most mites will be black or red and about the size of a poppy seed.
 Mites can be hard to get rid of because they can be found in hard to get places.
 You'll want to find a safe and effective treatment to treat the tortoise and enclosure.
 Ivermectin is deadly, so don't use it.